symfony/symfony-docs/reference/forms/types/enum.rst

 Example Usage
 -------------

-Before using this field, you'll need to have some PHP enumeration (or "enum" for short) defined somewhere in your application.
+Before using this field, you will need to have some PHP enumeration (or "enum" for short) defined somewhere in your application.
 This enum has to be of type "backed enum", where each keyword defines a scalar value such as a string::